bencottier/ddpg-replica/notes.md

 - Doing fine
 - I think if there's a common thread for my algorithm between cheetah and pendulum, it's laziness.
 The policy for pendulum rarely strives to be perfectly upright, even though that seems possible to learn in principle.
 Similarly for cheetah, it might learn to move on its back and it never breaks into the higher reward space of upright sprinting.
 It's like a mild optimiser; it settles for "close enough".
 It would be interesting to get to the bottom of this when comparing to a canonical solution.
     - However I may be speaking on too little data.
 This run is converging on upright as I write.
 But even if so, I'm not confident it will be a stable policy for long.
+- It got closer than I've ever seen for longer than I've ever seen to perfectly upright, but still diverged from this after a time.
+- In later epochs it did that technique of rapidly switching the direction of torque, which I haven't seen in a while.
+- Comparative results
+    - Epoch 35 to 85: -150.15 +- 35.81
+    - Epoch 50 to 100: -158.92 +- 34.38
+    - Epoch 75 to 100: -168.14 +- 29.86
+    - Got worse!
+Started better than the previous two I recorded the same stats for.
+Then went to second place.
+Variance is consistently lowest though.

 Decision to check the solution